evoisec/sensor-data-analytics/README.md

 ### Front Office Quant Trading / Risk Management, Analytical Model of the Data

+The datasets can be interpreted and organized along a Predictive/Analytical Model intended to quantify what factors influence the correlation/deviation between ECH HR and PPG HR.
+As the key objective is getting the PPG HR as close to ECG HR (the ground truth) as possible

-Provides the Ground Truth - as the Prediction/Optimization Objective/Variable/Label
+The ECH HR provides the Ground Truth ie as the Prediction/Optimization Objective/Variable/Label

-Timeseries Data - Provides the Numerical Predictive Variables in the Model
+Sensor Timeseries Data - Provides the Numerical Predictive Variables in the Model.
+PPG HR is of key interest in terms of identifying how the rest of the variables influence its correlation / close match with the ECG HR.
+This would lead to improved PPG devices/sensors - the key objective of the research.

 Reference Data - Provides the Categorical Predictive Variables in the Model

+The data can then be interpreted and organized as part of the following types of quant models:

 1. Predictive / Regression Models, quantifying the influence of each predictive variable on the predictive error when trying to match/fit the ECG HR as close as possible